nilsolav/CRISTINreport/README.md

 # CRISTINreport
-Report the group results from CRISTIN
+Report the group results from CRISTIN.

+Testing tags.